bqkode/binance-mate-mcp/README.md

 ## Security Considerations

 1. **API Key Permissions**: Only enable "Read" permissions on your Binance API key
-2. **Environment Variables**: Never commit your `.env` file or expose your API credentials
+2. **Configuration Security**: Your API keys are stored in MCP configuration files - keep these files secure
-3. **Secure Storage**: Store your API keys securely in the `.env` file only
+3. **Read-Only Access**: This tool only reads your portfolio data, never executes trades
-4. **Configuration Files**: Never add API keys directly to MCP configuration files
+4. **Rate Limits**: Be aware of Binance API rate limits to avoid being temporarily banned
-5. **Rate Limits**: Be aware of Binance API rate limits to avoid being temporarily banned
+5. **Local Storage**: MCP configuration files are stored locally on your machine only

 ## Troubleshooting

 ### Server not starting
 - Ensure Node.js 18+ is installed: `node --version`
-- Check that the build completed successfully: `npm run build`
+- Verify your API credentials are correctly set in MCP configuration
-- Verify your API credentials are correctly set in `.env`
+- Check that npx can download the package: `npx binance-mate-mcp --help`

 ### Authentication errors
-- Double-check your API key and secret are correct
+- Double-check your API key and secret are correct in the MCP config
 - Ensure your API key has read permissions enabled
 - Check if your API key is restricted by IP (add your IP if needed)